Waldorf Astoria Las Vegas: Facilities

 Mandarin Oriental opened along with Twist, a 74-seat French restaurant by chef Pierre Gagnaire, marking his U.S. debut.
 Located in the Sky Lobby, it included floor-to-ceiling views of the Strip.
 Lighting was provided by 300 golden globes, hung from the ceiling.
 The restaurant was designed by Tihany, and included a glass staircase leading to a wine loft.
 Other food and beverage amenities included a sushi and noodle bar, a high tea lounge, and a pastry shop.

 In 2017, the Sky Lobby introduced a humanoid robot assistant named Pepper to greet guests and provide information.
+In 2023, the lobby was moved to the ground level as part of renovation work, while the Peacock Alley tea lounge will take the vacated space on the 23rd floor.
+Rooms and meeting space were also updated.

 Accolades

 Within a year of opening, Mandarin Oriental received the AAA Five Diamond Award.
 In 2011, the spa was named by Forbes Travel Guide as a Five-Star recipient.
 Two years later, readers of Travel + Leisure named the Mandarin Oriental among the best hotels in Nevada.
 U.S. News & World Report, in its 2017 Best Hotels Rankings, also named it as the top hotel in Las Vegas.
+In 2024, readers of Travel + Leisure voted it the best hotel in Las Vegas.